Learn More

 Emergency Personal Expense Distributions (EPEDs)

-Introduced under the SECURE 2.0 Act, EPEDs allow a penalty-free withdrawal of up to $1,000 per calendar year, intended to address immediate financial needs.
+Introduced under the SECURE 2.0 Act and clarified by the IRS Notice 2024-55, EPEDs allow a penalty-free withdrawal of up to $1,000 per calendar year or your vested balance above $1,000, whichever is less.
+The withdrawal must be used to cover unforeseeable or immediate personal or family emergency expenses.
 Key conditions include:

-• The distribution is subject to income tax but exempt from the 10% penalty.
+• The distribution is subject to income tax but is exempt from the 10% early withdrawal penalty.

 Hardship Withdrawals

-If you participate in a traditional 401(k) plan a hardship withdrawal from your 401(k) is permitted if an immediate and heavy financial need cannot be met through other resources.
+If your employer’s 401(k) plan permits hardship withdrawals, you may be able to take a distribution if you have an immediate and heavy financial need that cannot reasonably be met through other available resources.
 The distribution is:

 • Limited to the exact amount required.